 Which Pass to Choose?

 The Go Card All Inclusive is aimed at those who want to do it all.
-If a non-stop all action trip is on the cards this is a fantastic choice you really will get to see as much as time will allow, often a bit too much!
+If a non-stop all-action trip is on the cards this is a fantastic choice you really will get to see as much as time will allow, often a bit too much as you rush about the City.
+Remember to take some time out to enjoy San Fran for what it is.

-The Explorer Pass is another great option but mainly geared toward the relaxed pace traveler as there is a 30-day window to use your attractions up most people will only be limited by vacation time, leaving a lot more time to see and enjoy the City.
-It isn’t a great option for shorter trips but offers a wide selection of good attraction for you to enjoy at your leisure.
+The Explorer Pass is another great option but mainly geared toward the relaxed pace traveler as there is a 30-day window to use your attractions up, most people will only be limited by vacation time, leaving a lot more time to see and enjoy the City.
+It is a great option for very short trips as you can bespoke your itinerary to the amount of time you have, if you are only in town for a day it might be the best option!

 You may have noticed a bit of an elephant in the room.
 One of San Francisco’s TOP attractions is a tour of Alcatraz Island.
-None of the passes offer this as a direct option apart from the Go Card Build your own (bundled in with a city tour at $125!), which limits you to 20% off.
+None of the passes offer this as a direct option.
 We find this a bit disappointing as we know so many of you are wanting to visit the old Federal penitentiary.

 Let us know what you think of the different attraction Pass options? have you used one? was it good Value in your Opinion?
 What did you think of the attractions themselves?
 Just drop us a comment or if you have any further questions feel free to ask away.